Jozy Altidore goes from good to legendary with Toronto FC

-When Jozy Altidore was at the nadir of his career in England – 2 1/2 seasons, one goal – Sunderland fans gave him a cruel nickname: Dozy Anti-Score.
+When Jozy Altidore was at the nadir of his career in England – two years, one goal – Sunderland fans gave him a cruel nickname: Dozy Anti-Score.

-The American international didn't malinger or complain, yet he was still draped with a reputation as a slacker and a malcontent.
+The American international didn't malinger or complain, yet he was draped with a reputation as a slacker and a malcontent.

-Still in his mid-20s, Altidore was becoming that thing no top athlete ever wants to be hear wrapped around his/her own name – a bust.
+Still in his mid-20s, Altidore was turning into that thing every top athlete dreads becoming – a bust.

 His arrival in Toronto seemed like a mercy at the time.
-It was more a way of getting rid of Jermain Defoe in a convenient swap than a high-profile hire in its own right.
+It was more a way of getting rid of Jermaine Defoe in a convenient swap than a high-profile hire in its own right.
 All people wanted Altidore to do was like being back in North America and score the odd goal.

 He's scored more than a few since, but his full revitalization was not realized until Wednesday night.
 It took two years in Canada for Altidore to go from a very good Toronto FC player to a sort of Toronto FC legend.

-His opening goal was the difference.
-The game ended 1-0.
-It was the same score in aggregate.
-Toronto advances to its second consecutive MLS final.
-That game will be played at BMO Field on Dec.
+He scored the only goal in the game and in the two-leg encounter.
+The 1-0 result sends Toronto to its second consecutive MLS final.
+That contest will be played at BMO Field on Dec.
 9th against either last year's champions, the Seattle Sounders, or Houston Dynamo.
-The Sounders, who took the title from Toronto in a penalty shootout last year, lead the Western Conference final 2-0 going into Game 2 Thursday in Seattle.

 It was a very good goal, but not a great one.
 Played through by Sebastian Giovinco; a nice give-and-go between Altidore and Victor Vazquez; Altidore sprinting onto the end of it and curling the ball around and over the Crew goalkeeper.

-What made the goal special was what had happened 10 minutes before.
+What made the goal special was what had happened ten minutes before.

 At the end of a nothing play in the Columbus goalmouth, Crew defender Harrison Afful lost his footing and rolled over the back of Altidore's ankle.
 The Toronto man went down hard.
-When he finally got back up, he could not run.
+When he finally got back up, he couldn't run.

 For a few minutes Altidore hobbled uselessly about the field.
 When someone made the mistake of giving the ball to him, he nearly fell over passing it because he could not put weight on his plant foot.

-After a few minutes of that, Altidore came off.
+After a few minutes of that, Altidore came off briefly.
 A substitution seemed inevitable, if not exactly preferable.
-Without Altidore as target-man and defender-magnet up front, Toronto has looked a bit of a muddle during this postseason.
+Without Altidore as target-man and defender-magnet up front, Toronto has looked a bit of a muddle during this post-season.

-But after a brief treatment, Altidore returned.
-He didn't look a whole lot better, still limping noticeably and utterly immobile when the ball wasn't near him.
+Altidore didn't look a whole lot better upon his return, still limping noticeably and utterly immobile when the ball wasn't near him.
 Clearly, he'd saved himself for one great output of energy.

 His two best runs of the evening were the move on the goal, and a subsequent one to the corner flag to celebrate.
 Shortly thereafter, he was replaced.

+"The only word I can use for that is 'heroic'," said Toronto goalkeeper Alex Bono.

-It wasn't quite Bobby Baun on a broken leg in a Game 7, but as you may have noticed Toronto is a little short of heroic sporting moments since then.
+That may be taking it a bit far.
+It wasn't quite Bobby Baun on a broken leg in a Game 6.
+But as you may have noticed Toronto is a little short of heroic sporting moments since then.
 So this one will have to do.

 That's the good-news story.
 Now the bad news.

-As it turned out, the key matchup between Toronto and Columbus in the Eastern Conference finals wasn't any one player versus any other.
+As it turned out, the key match-up between Toronto and Columbus in the Eastern Conference finals wasn't any one player versus any other.
 Since Giovinco alone makes more money than the Columbus team combined, that wouldn't be a fair basis of comparison.

-Instead, it was the staring contest between coaches – Toronto's Greg Vanney and his former USA teammate Gregg Berhalter.
+Instead, it was the staring contest between coaches – Vanney and his former USA teammate, Gregg Berhalter.

 Despite Toronto's narrow win, Berhalter got the better of that one.
 His meagre resources were carefully deployed to effectively thwart Toronto's ambition.
-The result was a blueprint for whichever opponent Toronto faces in 10 days time – embrace the counterattack.
+The result was a blueprint for whichever opponent Toronto faces in ten days time - embrace the counter-attack.

 It almost worked for Columbus.
 In the first half, Norwegian international Ola Kamara was able to sprint behind Toronto's defensive line repeatedly.
 Within a half-hour of the start, midfielder Michael Bradley had fallen so far back, he was somewhere between a central defender and a second goalkeeper.